-Prerequisites: Senior standing; [GES110; THE201; Comparative Systems (G) course; Nature of Persons (N) course] or [GES246; Comparative Systems (G) course; Nature of Persons (N) course].
+Prerequisites: Senior standing; [GES140; GES160; THE201; Comparative Systems (G) course] or [GES246; Comparative Systems (G) course].
 Offered: Interim.

 GES449P • Chance or Design: Our Place in the Cosmos.
 3 Credits.

 Exploration of recent advances in Big Bang cosmology and planetary science with an emphasis on apparent fine-tuning to conditions suitable for human life.
 Discussion of the possibility of extraterrestrial life.
 Analysis of design arguments, with the goal of developing a biblically sound view of our relationship to nature and God.